Connect with others who understand.

 Once your wound is clean, pat it dry with a soft towel.
 Be very gentle as you dry it so you don’t damage any healed skin.
 If you see any scabs forming around the wound, leave them alone.
 Picking at scabs can make healing take longer.

-The best HS wound dressings are very absorbent.
-That way, any wound leakage won’t sit on your abscess.
+The best HS wound dressings are very absorbent, as this reduces how much wound leakage comes into contact with an abscess.
 If the dressing gets wet or dirty, replace it with a new, clean dressing.
 Keeping your wound dry can improve healing.
 Frequent dressing changes may make this easier.
-The cost of dressings can add up.
-In some cases, your insurance company may cover the cost of bandages.
-Ask your doctor about insurance coverage for wound dressings.

 Your healthcare provider may suggest applying a topical antibiotic or other cream to the wound before applying your dressing.
 Only apply topicals that your dermatologist recommends.